 Megan Linkin, the natural hazards expert at the global reinsurance company Swiss Re, testified that climate change and extreme weather make coastal infrastructure very vulnerable, and some assets might become uninsurable if their premiums rise too high for consumers to pay.

 Some environmental advocates worry that the government’s failure to enforce stringent guidelines for adapting infrastructure to climate change could end up costing taxpayers more money for more repairs after disasters such as Hurricane Katrina or Superstorm Sandy.

 “In order for our coastal communities to become resilient, we’re going to have to have federal legislation and federal funding and state funding, but only for those designs that are designed to save the taxpayers from another hundred-billion-dollar hit after the next Sandy,” said Albert Slap, an attorney who has been working with the Biscayne Bay Waterkeeper to try to force government officials to explicitly account for sea level rise in plans for $1.6 billion in repairs to Miami-Dade County’s crumbling sewer system.

 Nelson seemed to agree, though he didn’t specify that legislation or funding is imminent.

 “The federal government certainly needs to step up and do its part.
 We need to lead the way and cut down on pollution from cars and power plants,” he said.

-Copyright © 2014 The Associated Press, Paul Wiseman, AP economics writer.
+Copyright © 2014 The Associated Press, Jennifer Kay.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.